quiltdata/iac/README.md

     maximum document size times the total number of deep-indexed documents.
     See [docs on deep indexing](https://docs.quiltdata.com/catalog/searchquery#indexing) for more.

-    Here are known good search cluster sizes that you can set for the `quilt` `search_` variables.
+    The following are known good search arguments that you set on the `quilt` module:

     ```
     # Small